kokkos/kokkos-core-wiki/docs/source/API/core/policies/RangePolicy.rst

    Default Constructor uninitialized policy.

-.. cppkokkos:function:: RangePolicy(int64_t begin, int64_t end)
+.. cppkokkos:function:: RangePolicy(IndexType begin, IndexType end)

    Provide a start and end index.

-.. cppkokkos:function:: RangePolicy(int64_t begin, int64_t end, ChunkSize chunk_size)
+.. cppkokkos:function:: RangePolicy(IndexType begin, IndexType end, ChunkSize chunk_size)

    Provide a start and end index as well as a ``ChunkSize``.

-.. cppkokkos:function:: RangePolicy(const ExecutionSpace& space, int64_t begin, int64_t end)
+.. cppkokkos:function:: RangePolicy(const ExecutionSpace& space, IndexType begin, IndexType end)

    Provide a start and end index and an ``ExecutionSpace`` instance to use as the execution resource.

-.. cppkokkos:function:: RangePolicy(const ExecutionSpace& space, int64_t begin, int64_t end, ChunkSize chunk_size)
+.. cppkokkos:function:: RangePolicy(const ExecutionSpace& space, IndexType begin, IndexType end, ChunkSize chunk_size)

    Provide a start and end index and an ``ExecutionSpace`` instance to use as the execution resource, as well as a ``ChunkSize``.